dhutapratama/docs/validation.md

     }

 > **Note**
 > You may type-hint any dependencies you need within the `authorize` method's signature.
-They will automatically be resolved via the Laravel [service container](/docs/{{version}}/container).
+They will automatically be resolved via the Lets [service container](/docs/{{version}}/container).

 <a name="customizing-the-error-messages"></a>
 ### Customizing The Error Messages